hollyschinsky/PushNotificationSample/readme.md

 `ngCordova` is an AngularJS wrapper library for working with Cordova plugins.
 It's essentially a set of AngularJS directives to help keep your plugin code clean, organized and more maintainable.
 I've included the library already in the /lib folder but you will need to be sure all of the required plugins are installed:

+####Miscellaneous/Setup Notes####

+1-Run mongo
+    $ mongod
+    $ sudo mongod

+2-Run pushserver
+    $ pushserver -c config.json

+3-If running on localhost, ensure you use the raw ip address of your network in the controllers.js (192.168.1.*) unless you have some other way to map your localhost name.

+** Need to refresh your browser to get the new users/tokens to load if you don't default to all

+####Feedback Service
+- Register, refresh browser and send to it (either try to all or just that device)
+- Delete the app
+- Stop pushserver and restart
+- Try sending to same device token again

+- Push to same device token from before